alibaba/freeline/README.md

 Note that, you should apply the freeline plugin dependency before you execute these commands.

+## Update
+After changing the version of freeline in build.gradle files, you should run `./gradlew initFreeline` or `gradlew.bat initFreeline` to download the latest freeline dependency.

 ## Usage

 You should add **`JAVA_HOME`** variable in your system environment before executing freeline commands.